Princesseuh/hugo-royal-theme/README.md

 weight = 2
 identifier = "twitter"
 url = "https://twitter.com/VanillaHoys"
 ```

 The header menu currently doesn't support parents and submenus.

 For the left sidebar, the menu is called `docs`.
 Like for the header, you can populate it by editing the `config.toml`, however only childs will actually be clickable (there is currently no way to change this)

-So for instance, to add a link through the config file you need to do it like so :
+So for instance, to add a link through the config file you need to do it like this :

 ```toml
 [[menu.docs]]